-In some cases, the two face treatment delivered the same result as a one-phase conventional orthodontic treatment.
+In some cases, the two phase treatment delivered the same result as a one-phase conventional orthodontic treatment.

-The first phase of treatment can prove to be trouble for kids and small children, and they can develop the fear of visiting a dentist.
+The first phase of treatment can prove to be trouble for kids and small children, and they can develop a fear of visiting a dentist.

 In kids’ cases, they need close supervision by their parents to take care of their teeth.